Methicillin-resistant Staphylococcus aureus: Signs and symptoms

 In humans, Staphylococcus aureus is part of the normal microbiota present in the upper respiratory tract, and on skin and in the gut mucosa.
 However, along with similar bacterial species that can colonize and act symbiotically, they can cause disease if they begin to take over the tissues they have colonized or invade other tissues; the resultant infection has been called a "pathobiont".

 After 72 hours, MRSA can take hold in human tissues and eventually become resistant to treatment.
 The initial presentation of MRSA is small red bumps that resemble pimples, spider bites, or boils; they may be accompanied by fever and, occasionally, rashes.
 Within a few days, the bumps become larger and more painful; they eventually open into deep, pus-filled boils.
-About 75 percent of CA-MRSA infections are localized to skin and soft tissue and usually can be treated effectively.
+About 75 percent of CA-MRSA infections are localized to skin and soft tissue and can be treated effectively.

 Risk factors

 A select few of the populations at risk include: